An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Related Work

-In this study, we propose a framework that utilizes the pattern maps generated by local Zernike moments (LZM) transformation \cite{Sariyanidi2012}.
-Zernike moments (ZM) \cite{teague1980image} are commonly used in many different computer vision problems as robust holistic image descriptors, i.e., character \cite{Kan2002}, fingerprint \cite{zhai2010application} and iris \cite{tan2014accurate} recognition, and object detection \cite{Bera2019}.
-LZM transformation is proposed by Sariyanidi \textit{et. al.} \cite{Sariyanidi2012} to utilize ZM at local scale for shape/texture analysis.
+In this study, we propose a framework that utilizes the pattern maps generated by local Zernike moments (LZM) transformation \cite{Sariyanidi2012}. {As robust and holistic image descriptors,} Zernike moments (ZM) \cite{teague1980image} are commonly used in many different computer vision problems, i.e., character \cite{Kan2002}, fingerprint \cite{zhai2010application} and iris \cite{tan2014accurate} recognition, and object detection \cite{Bera2019}.
+LZM transformation is proposed by Sariyanidi \textit{et al.} \cite{Sariyanidi2012} to utilize ZM at {the} local scale for shape/texture analysis.
 In this transformation, images are encoded by calculating the ZM around each pixel.
-Thus, the local patterns in the images are exposed and a rich representation is obtained.
-In literature, LZM transformation is used in various studies such as face recognition \cite{Sariyanidi2012,alasag2014face, basaran2018efficient, basaran2014efficient}, facial expression \cite{fan2017dynamic, gaziouglu2017facial} and facial affect recognition \cite{sariyanidi2013local}, traffic sign classification \cite{bacsaran2013traffic}, loop closure detection \cite{sariyanidi2013loop, erhan2016patterns}, interest point detector \cite{ozbulak2015rotation}.
+Thus, the local patterns in the images are exposed{,} and a rich representation is obtained.
+In literature, LZM transformation is used in various studies such as face recognition \cite{Sariyanidi2012,alasag2014face, basaran2018efficient, basaran2014efficient}, facial expression \cite{fan2017dynamic, gaziouglu2017facial} and facial affect recognition \cite{sariyanidi2013local}, traffic sign classification \cite{bacsaran2013traffic}, loop closure detection \cite{sariyanidi2013loop, erhan2016patterns}, {and} interest point detector \cite{ozbulak2015rotation}.
 In these works, the features are obtained directly from the LZM pattern maps.
 Unlike them, in this study, we use the LZM pattern maps as input images to train DCNNs.
-This is the first study training DCNNs with the LZM pattern maps, but there are some attempts employing ZM in convolutional networks.
-Mahesh \textit{et. al.} \cite{mahesh2017invariant} initialize the trainable kernel coefficients by utilizing ZM with different moment orders.
+This is the first study training DCNNs with the LZM pattern maps. {However, there have been} some attempts employing ZM in convolutional networks.
+Mahesh \textit{et al.} \cite{mahesh2017invariant} initialize the trainable kernel coefficients by utilizing ZM with different moment orders.
 In \cite{yoon2016semi} and \cite{wu2017momentsnet}, learning-free architectures are built constructing the convolutional layers by using ZM.
-Sun \textit{et. al.} \cite{sun2018zernet} introduce a novel concept of Zernike convolution to extend convolutional neural networks for 2D-manifold domains.
+Sun \textit{et al.} \cite{sun2018zernet} introduce a novel concept of Zernike convolution to extend convolutional neural networks for 2D-manifold domains.